limberger/fluent-plugin-aggregate-by-field/README.md

-# fluent-plugin-fluent-plugin-aggregate-by-field
+# fluent-plugin-aggregate-by-field

 [Fluentd](https://fluentd.org/) output plugin to do something.

-TODO: write description for you plugin.
+This plugin is to concatenate registers by field.

 ## Installation

 ### RubyGems

 ```
-$ gem install fluent-plugin-fluent-plugin-aggregate-by-field
+$ gem install fluent-plugin-aggregate-by-field
 ```

 ### Bundler